rajasangeetha/Python2/README.md

 # Python2

-This Folder is to main the Python 2 programming practices from UNCC
+This Folder is to main the Python programming